-Importantly, this tourism strategy will give industry ownership of its future, with one of its key actions being the creation of a tourism subcommittee that represents all areas of our city.
+Importantly, this tourism strategy gives industry ownership of its future, with one of its key actions being the creation of the tourism subcommittee representing all areas of our city.

-The tourism subcommittee will work closely with Council and the tourism representative on the Economic Development Advisory Board.
+The tourism subcommittee works closely with Council and the tourism representative on the Economic Development Advisory Board.